4 Keys To An Effective HubSpot Strategy in 2022

 You forget about HubSpot entirely.

-Then, take those strategies and use all of the HubSpot tools you have at your disposal to execute them, evaluate them, and iterate on them.
+Okay, maybe not entirely, but you need to start with your strategy, then take that strategy and use all of the HubSpot tools you have at your disposal to execute them, evaluate them, and iterate on them.

-Of course, there’s a lot that goes into that last paragraph of strategy-building and executing, but if you can take this perspective on your use of HubSpot, you’ll find you’ll use the tools much more effectively, and will actually be able to use them to move the needle for your company.
+Of course, there’s a lot that goes into strategy building and executing, but if you can take this perspective on your use of HubSpot, you’ll find you’ll use the tools much more effectively and will actually be able to use them to move the needle for your company.

 1. Data strategy

-If you’re one of many front-end HubSpot users who isn’t hyper-technical, hearing terms like data structure and organization might make your stomach turn, but when you strip back all of the things we use HubSpot for, the core of it all is data.
+If you’re one of many front-end HubSpot users who isn’t hyper-technical, hearing terms like data structure and organization might make your stomach turn, but when you strip back all of the things we use HubSpot for, data is its core:

 Take the time to document what data you’re currently collecting and how it’s being collected, as well as what data you would ideally like to be capturing.